Workshop Notes no. 15

 Given & New Information

-We will be dealing with the concepts of theme-rheme and given-new in this lecture.
+We will be dealing with the concepts of theme-rheme and given-new in this workshop.
 The required reading is Chapter 3 of Halliday's Introduction

 In a course in literary stylistics, it is perhaps appropriate for one to mention at the outset that the term theme here is used quite differently from the way it is generally understood in literary analysis.
 When it is used in relation to the term rheme, it is a more technical grammatical term.

-In relation to its meaning here, we have noted an earlier lecture that 'there is no necessity for the Subject-Finite-Predicator- Complement-Adjunct pattern to be present in the given order in a simple declarative clause in the active voice'.
-In the examples below, which have been used in the lecture, the italicised elements are the thematised elements.
+In relation to its meaning here, we have noted an earlier workshop that 'there is no necessity for the Subject-Finite-Predicator- Complement-Adjunct pattern to be present in the given order in a simple declarative clause in the active voice'.
+In the examples below, which have been used in the workshop, the italicised elements are the thematised elements.

 i) 'I am writing handouts for my students',